stitchdata/docs/_connect-files/api/objects/form-properties/sources/saas/frontapp-object.md

     type: "string"
     required: true
     description: |
       Defines how data will be aggregated.
-Possible values are `daily` or `hourly`.
+Accepted values are `daily` or `hourly`.
     value: "daily"

   - name: "token"